-The Scriptures inform us that Jesus said, As the Father hath power in Himself, even so hath the Son power to do what?
+The Scriptures inform us that Jesus said, As the Father hath power in Himself, even so hath the Son power–to do what?
 Why, what the Father did.
-The answer is obvious in a manner to lay down His body and take it up again.
+One will search in vain for such a passage in Scripture, or even in the Joseph Smith Translation.
+It seems to be a confused conflation of a number of passages in John, none of which, however, in context, provide any support for the interpretation provided by Smith.
+The answer is obvious–in a manner to lay down His body and take it up again.
 Jesus, what are you going to do?
 To lay down my life as my Father did, and take it up again.
 Do we believe it?
 If you do not believe it, you do not believe the Bible.
 The Scriptures say it, and I defy all the learning and wisdom and all the combined powers of earth and hell together to refute it.

 This is followed by another striking proclamation:

 Here, then, is eternal life–to know the only wise and true God; and you have got to learn how to be Gods yourselves, and to be kings and priests to God, the same as all Gods have done before you, namely, by going from one small degree to another, and from a small capacity to a great one; from grace to grace, from exaltation to exaltation, until you attainto the resurrection of the dead, and are able to dwell in everlasting burnings, and to sit in glory, as do those who sit enthroned in everlasting power.
 And I want you to know that God, in the last days, while certain individuals are proclaiming his name, is not trifling with you or me.